 Visualization is a process where you imagine the desired outcome or a dream scenario.
 It sounds simple.
 Because it is.

 But, don’t rush with visualizations.
 Take time to really experience the process.
-Plan some alone, quiet time and let the magic begin.
+Plan some alone, quiet time, and let the magic begin.

 Let’s say you want an art studio for yourself.
 You’ve daydreamed about it countless times, I know.
 So, you make it your goal, your vision, and decide to include it in your vision board art journal.

-Next, visualize how the place looks like, how it smells (maybe like fresh flowers), what you can see outside the window.
+Next, visualize what the place looks like, how it smells (maybe like fresh flowers), what you can see outside the window.
 (Oh, imagine the terrace full of flowers and green mountains in the distance.)